Welcome to The Natural History Museum repository

 The Museum's repository provides free access to publications produced by more than 300 scientists working here.
 Researchers at the Museum study a diverse range of issues, including threats to Earth's biodiversity, the maintenance of delicate ecosystems, environmental pollution and disease.
 The accessible repository showcases this broad research output.

 The repository was launched in 2016 with an initially modest number of journal publications in its database.
-It will expand significantly in the future through the addition of more journal articles, book chapters, blogs and multimedia items from Museum scientists
+It now includes book chapters and blogs from Museum scientists.

 Communities in DSpace